Ulysses Kokkinos

-Ulysses Kokkinos (1948 – 3 January 2022) was an ethnic Greek Turkish-born Australian soccer player and manager, known primarily for his career in Victorian soccer, in particular with South Melbourne Hellas.
+Ulysses Kokkinos (1948 – 3 January 2022) was a Turkish-born Greek Australian soccer player and manager, known primarily for his career in Victorian soccer, in particular with South Melbourne Hellas.
 He also played in Greece with Panathinaikos, Paniliakos and Panserraikos.
 In the early 1970s, he represented the state of Victoria against various touring sides, making five appearances and scoring twice.

 Biography

 Kokkinos was born in Istanbul to Greek parents.
 His father Yannis was a timber merchant and wanted him to attend university and then go into the family business, but Kokkinos' prowess in soccer had led Lefter Küçükandonyadis to their door.
 Küçükandonyadis, who was Turkey's captain and of Greek descent, convinced Kokkinos' father to allow him to play for Pera Club, an amateur sports club based in Istanbul.
 However, in 1964, the Kokkinos family were forced to move to Athens, in the midst of the Cyprus dispute, where Turkish Prime Minister İsmet İnönü renounced the Greco-Turkish Treaty of Friendship of 1930, and took actions against the Greek minority.
 This meant that the family shop was locked, their bank accounts were frozen and they only had a week to leave the country.

 He signed his first contract with Proodeftiki, who were Beta Ethniki Group 3 champions the previous season.
 He failed to settle in Athens and at sixteen years old, decided to purchase a ticket to tour the Patris which carried migrants to Australia.
 He hid in the workers' cabin, and by the time he was found, it was too late, so the workers took him under their wing.
 When the Patris stopped at Fremantle, Kokkinos left the ship to an address occupied by fellow Greeks and was given a change of clothes and a train ticket to Melbourne.
 Three days later, he arrived at Spencer Street station.
 Hungry and broke, he sat outside a Greek restaurant on Lonsdale Street for hours on end, where a daughter of a local priest took pity on him.
 She rented a room in Carlton for him, cooked him food and bought him new clothes.
 Kokkinos went to see South Melbourne Hellas, and attracted attention within twenty minutes by performing keepie uppies.
 Shortly after this, he signed with South as a junior and trained with the first team, later making substitute appearances for the side.